MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 [!INCLUDE[appliesto-2013-2016-2019-SUB-xxx-md](../includes/appliesto-2013-2016-2019-SUB-xxx-md.md)]

-Host-named site collections are the preferred method to deploy sites in SharePoint Server.
+Host-named site collections can be used to deploy sites in SharePoint Server.
 Because the Microsoft 365 environment uses host-named site collections, new features are optimized for these site collections and they're expected to be more reliable.
 Learn how to plan for and implement host-named site collections, design URLs, and manage URLs.

+> [!NOTE]
+> The host-named site collections feature is more appropriate when you need to have multiple site collections with each collection having its own DNS name.
+Otherwise, you can use path-based site collections.

 ## Architecture and design for host-named site collections
 <a name="section1"> </a>

 Host-named site collections enable you to assign a unique DNS name to site collections.
 For example, you can address them as `http://TeamA.contoso.com` and `http://TeamB.contoso.com`.
 This example shows that you to deploy many sites with unique DNS names in the same web application.
 It also enables hosters to scale an environment to many customers.
-If you don't use host-named site collections, your SharePoint web application will contain many path-based site collections that share the same host name (DNS name).
-For example, Team A has a site collection at `http://contoso.com/sites/teamA`, and Team B has a site collection at `http://contoso.com/sites/teamB`.

-We recommend host-named site collections unless requirements dictate that path-based sites with alternate access mapping are necessary (described later in this article).
 This article describes how to implement host-named site collections in a recommended configuration with SharePoint Server.
 Information about advanced configurations is included at the end of this article: [Use multiple web applications with host-named site collections](host-named-site-collection-architecture-and-deployment.md).

 ### Recommended architecture for host-named site collections
 <a name="section1a"> </a>